laravel-bi/laravel-bi/readme.md

 to setup all Laravel Bi components and to create a simple UserDashboard.

+#### User Authentication

+Laravel BI requires users to be logged.
+If your application does not have a custom authentication process, you should install laravel's default one.

+`composer require laravel/ui`

+and then

+`php artisan ui vue --auth`

 #### Add new dashboards

 You can add new dashboard to your project using this command